bitkeeper/zif.sedna/src/zif/sedna/README.txt

     $ se_sm test

 Change these if necessary to match your system.
-You may also wish to tailf [directory-where-sedna-is ]/data/event.log to monitor what the server is doing.
+You may also wish to tailf [sedna-directory]/data/event.log to monitor what the server is doing.

     >>> login = 'SYSTEM'